andrew/ultimate-awesome/README.md

 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
 - [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
+- [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [Awesome-Few-Shot-Image-Generation](https://github.com/bcmi/Awesome-Few-Shot-Image-Generation) - A curated list of papers, code and resources pertaining to few-shot image generation.
 - [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.